rob-johnston/LostAndFound/README.md

 ### **Database Admin**

 This allows a logged-in user to modify the database.
 Features include: Adding Categories, Removing Categories, Adding and Removing Campuses, Adding and Removing Information fields and permanently deleting items from the database (either by using the item's ID or by specifying a date that will cause all items older than that date to be deleted).

+### **View Statistics**

+This allows a logged-in user to view Statistics about the Lost and Found Database, such as number of items returned per month and other figures pertaining to VUWSA's Lost and Found operations.